UNDA

 AR COAT

 The Augmented Reality Coat is equipped with 27 marker images that trigger various clips and 3D models on your phone.
 These show a story about skin and affection - something that usually remains hidden under our clothes.
+All this works directly in the browser via AR.js and A-Frame.
+To open the website, all you have to do is scan the QR tag with your smartphone and point at the markers.

 The goal was to develop a concept that allows another dimension of personal expression beyond the garment.
 With the help of the individual patches, it is possible to create an individual narrative and thus set a counter design to trends such as fast fashion and hopefully stimulate sustainable individualization processes.